DioxusLabs/markdown/README.md

 ## Usage notes

 Translation occurs at runtime and can be expensive on first load.
 Use SSR and hydration to pre-render important pages.

+Currently, content is set with `dangerous_inner_html` with no actual translation to VNodes occurring.

 ## Configuration